joshuawright11/papyrus/README.md

 print("The response status code was: \(res.statusCode!)")
 ```

-### Error handling
+### Error Handling

-If any error occurs during the request flight, such as an unsuccessful response code, `PapyrusError` will be thrown.
-You can use it to access failed request and response (if present).
+If any errors occur while making a request, a `PapyrusError` will be thrown.
+Use it to access any `Request` and `Response` associated with the error.

 ```swift
 @GET("/user")
 func getUser() async throws -> User